kubecost/docs/using-kubecost/navigating-the-kubecost-ui/saved-reports/cost-center-report.md

 Cost Center Report is a beta feature.
 Please share your feedback as we are in active development of this feature.
 {% endhint %}

 A Cost Center Report (CCR) allows you to join your Kubernetes resource costs with cloud-native services.
-As an example, it allows combining S3 and/or BigQuery costs with the Kubernetes Namespace that is consuming those services.
+For example, it allows combining S3 and/or BigQuery costs with the Kubernetes namespace that is consuming those services.

-The reporting is flexible in that you can have multiple types of resource matches in terms of labels/tags/accounts/k8s object names/etc.
+The reporting supports multiple types of resource matches in terms of labels/tags/accounts/K8s object names/etc.

 ![sample-cost-center-report](../../../images/cost-centers/cost-center-report-sample.png)